Multivariate binary probability distribution in the Grassmann formalism

-The above matrix is the matrix $\Lambda - I$ plus the identity submatrix $I_P(\delta_{PM})$.
-Since adding an identity submatrix amounts to shifting the real part of the eigenvalues by one, the matrix $\Lambda - I + I_P(\delta_{PM})$ and its principal submatrices are still $p$-matrices.
-From the identity of the determinant of the block matrix, the determinant of the Schur complement of a $P$-matrix is positive, therefore, all of the marginal probabilities are positive.
-For the conditional probabilities, their positivity is rephrased as the positivity of the determinants of the Schur complements of each principal submatrix $(\Lambda - I)[R' \cup B] \; \; (R' \subseteq R) $ with respect to $\Lambda_{BB} - I$ as can be seen from Eq.~(\ref{eq: conditional_p}).
-Again, since the determinant of the Schur complement of the $P$-matrix $(\Lambda - I)[R' \cup B]$ is positive, all of the conditional probabilities are positive.
-These properties are in contrast to those of the conventional multivariate Bernoulli distribution.
+with respect to $\Lambda_{MM}$.
+Here, the matrix $\Lambda - I + \mathrm{diag}(\delta_{PM}) $ is still a $P$ matrix since adding a diagonal matrix with nonnegative diagonal elements does not change the positivity of all principal minors~\cite{Tsatsomeros2002}.
+Since the Schur complement of a $P$ matrix is also a $P$ matrix, it follows that all the principal minors, i.e., all the marginal probabilities, are positive For the conditional probabilities, their positivity is rephrased as the $R' \, (\subseteq R)$ principal minors of the Schur complement of $\Lambda - I$ with respect to $\Lambda_{BB} - I$.
+Again, since the Schur complement of a $P$ matrix is a $P$ matrix, all of the conditional probabilities are positive.
+Normalization and the positivity of our probability distribution are in contrast to those of the conventional multivariate Bernoulli distribution.
 In the multivariate Bernoulli distribution, the partition function is not given analytically but has to be summed numerically over all possible states.
 On the other hand, the property that all joint probabilities are positive is satisfied by definition because probability distributions are given by the exponential function of the polynomial in the dummy variables as shown in Eq.~(\ref{eq: Bernoulli_distribution}).